nasquier/jobsearch-bimedoc/README.md

 </p>

 <p>
-The use of the django REST framework allows us to interact with the database with a GUI.
+The use of the Django REST framework allows us to interact with the database with a GUI.
 </p>

 ___